Sigmanic/wplace-hvbp/README.md

-# wplace-hvbp
+# HVBP Templates Wplace
-HVBP Templates for wplace
+Here will contain all information (pictures, coordinates...) about building HVBP logo in wplace